Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Can diet alone cause acne?

+No. Acne is a multifactorial condition influenced by hormones, genetics, oil production, inflammation, clogged pores and other factors.
 Diet may influence acne in some individuals, but it is rarely the only cause.

 Does chocolate cause pimples?